geetaristo/react-preso/README.md

 ## Questions?
 * How fast is React?
+* Isn't this a lot of boiler plate?
 * What about Physics engine?
-* What about Sprite Kit, Watch Kit, Health Kit?
+* What about Sprite Kit, Watch Kit, Health Kit... all of those KITS?
 * Isn’t this the same scenario I have to deal with using PhoneGap?
 * How does this compare with Titanium or Native Script?